These Are The Best Supplements To Naturally Boost Energy

 To support your mitochondria, look to your fork.
 Choosing nutrient-rich foods that optimize your mitochondria keeps your blood sugar levels steady.
 You don't have those miserable spikes and crashes that make you want to take a mid-afternoon nap at your desk.

 Among those mitochondria-supporting foods should be:

 Protein steadies your blood sugar and supports cellular health.
 If you eat animal protein, always select from organic and naturally raised sources.
-One animal study found that whey protein stimulates mitochondrial activity and decreases oxidative stress.
+One animal study found that whey protein stimulates mitochondrial activity and protects against oxidative stress35.

 The best way to increase antioxidant intake to balance those nasty free radicals is through a diet full of rich, colorful vegetables and fruits.

 Just as importantly: Avoid the foods that impair your mitochondria and sabotage your energy.
 These include grains, processed foods, and foods that we commonly develop sensitivities to like soy and corn.
 I recommend keeping a food journal to track your energy levels.
 That way, you can pinpoint specific foods that boost or zap your energy.

 These lifestyle factors support healthier mitochondria.

 Even the healthiest diet can only do so much to provide steady, sustained energy and optimize mitochondria if you're not incorporating these lifestyle factors: